 Residential College Deans

-The deans of the twelve residential colleges are in charge in a general way of the academic programs of the students in their colleges.
+The deans of the fourteen residential colleges are in charge in a general way of the academic programs of the students in their colleges.
 The college deans know their undergraduates well, and you may count on them for willing help in any matter connected with a student’s progress in the major.
 On their part, the college deans often seek advice from the DUS about the department’s offerings, about variations of requirements within the major, and about special situations involving individual students in the major.
 This section of the handbook discusses the chief areas in which the DUS and the college dean have common business.

 The names of the residential college deans and heads of college and of their administrative assistants, together with their contact information, may be found in the Yale College Dean’s Office Directory.